-Your fare includes your accommodation, dining, onboard activities, traditional afternoon tea, and gala evenings.
+Your fare includes accommodation, dining, onboard activities, traditional afternoon tea, and gala evenings.

-You’ll pay extra for the beverage package, any shopping you enjoy, shore excursions, and use of wifi on board.
+You’ll pay extra for the beverage package, any shopping you enjoy, shore excursions, and wifi on board.
 In addition, some specialty dining and afternoon tea experiences cost extra.

-Once owned by Royal Caribbean, Azamara has been sold to a private equity firm but continues to be one of the best luxury cruise lines we have ever experienced.
+Once owned by Royal Caribbean, Azamara has been sold to a private equity firm but remains one of the best luxury cruise lines we have ever experienced.

 What do you love the most about Azamara?
-There is a lot to shout about; however, two things about Azamara that are great are the land programs and the extended shore excursions.
+There is a lot to shout about; however, two great things about Azamara are the land programs and the extended shore excursions.

 The Azamara land programs offer up to 5 nights of pre- and post-cruise hotel accommodation in many ports.
 And in the package, you get transfers and guided tours.
 It’s a great way to see your origin and destination port city and have it all organized by the cruise line.